grafana/grafana/docs/sources/enterprise/reporting.md

 **Send now or schedule for later**

-- "Send now" - sends report immediately after you save it.
-You can also add an end date and thus set the sending of the report to a limited time period.
-If you leave the end date empty, the report will be sent out for an indefinite period.
+- **Send now** sends the report immediately after you save it.
+To stop sending the report at some point in the future, add an end date.
+If you leave the end date empty, the report is sent out indefinitely.

 - "Send later" - to schedule report for a later date, you must set a start date and time.
 If you leave the end date empty, the report will be sent out for an indefinite period.